 This article illustrates how to create a risk matrix in excel.
 You can easily determine the risk that an event possesses to disrupt the production of your company using a risk matrix.
 The risk is determined based on the likelihood of the event and the severity of its impact.
 Therefore, a risk matrix is made up of the products of the likelihood of an event happening and the severity of its impact on another event.

-Steps to Create a Risk Matrix in Excel
+How to Create a Risk Matrix in Excel: Step-by-Step Guide

 Follow the steps below to be able to create a risk matrix for your company on your own.

 📌 Step 1: Set Probability Criteria of an Event

 - First, you need to list the possibilities or likelihoods, or certainties of an event happening.
 For example, it may be very unlikely, rare, possible, likely, or almost certain for an event to be happening.
 Now, list these possibilities on cells C4:G4.
 You can list them in a column instead if needed.

 📌 Step 2: Set Severity Criteria of an Event

 - Then, you need to create a list of the magnitudes that events can cause.
 For example, an event may have severe disastrous consequences on the business market.
 It may have a catastrophic impact on the economy.
 You can describe the severity of the impact of the event on the market as insignificant, minor, medium, major or catastrophic.
 Now, list these impact labels on cells B5:B9.